 Next, restart ssh to enable the change.
 This may be done with a command in "gnome-terminal" or other consol client:

-VisualHostKey yes to your ~/.ssh/config file.
-Then, when you go to SSH into a server, you’ll see a visual representation of the remote host fingerprint, in addition to the regular fingerprint, as shown below:
+When you go SSH into a server, you’ll see a visual representation of the remote host fingerprint, as shown below: